shadman-ahmed-bs23/JS-Test/README.md

 Simple JavaScript test with jest(includes coverage)

 TODO: Add more functions for this test repo.
+Updating again for test purpose